rdg922/python-for-competitive-programming/README.md

 ### About the Repository

-This repository is where I host all the files I use to teach others programming
+This repository is where I host all the files I use to teach others programming, with a focus on the topics that one would use to compete in

 ### About the Lessons

 These lessons use Jupyter notebook files to teach programming as interactively as possible.
-I use Google Colab to write these.
+I use Google Colab to write these and you may use Google Colab to run in your browser.

-Lessons are broken up into three files:

-* Templates: Code for learning, just without the solutions
-* Practice: Some sample problems for extra practice.
-These are just links to practice I think is appropriate for this stage
-* Reference: Answers for templates.
-If you're strapped for time and want a refresher, it also contains all the text
+Each lesson or reference has a button to open in Google Colab, click the button and make a copy to begin editing!

+Each lesson has practices labeled with solutions.
+Sometimes I'll include hints, but if you're ever too stuck try looking at the resources above and/or click 'show code' under the solution.
+You may also run the solution to see the intended way it should work.

 ### Outside Help:

-If you are finding difficulty with any of the lessons and I have explained it to you, I encourage you to seek answers as much as possible.
+If you are finding difficulty with any of the lessons explored, I encourage you to seek answers as much as possible outside of the lesson guide.
 You may find answers by from popular sites:

 * StackOverflow: A very popular site that many professional programmers use to ask questions and find answers to common programming problems.
 * [w3schools](https://www.w3schools.com/python): There are very good python references if you look for them
 * [Geeks4Geeks](https://www.geeksforgeeks.org/python-programming-language/): Has many good references for most programming disciplines

-The Python documentation website is pretty dense but is a really place as well
+The Python documentation website is pretty dense but is a good place to look as well.

-The references are also available alongside the lessons but I recommend against using them as much as possible.

-### Using the materials:

-Each lesson or reference has a button to open in Google Colab, click the button and make a copy to begin editing!

-For practice files, just click the links to be brought to the problem.

-## Lesson Plan:

-Read the lesson plan [here](Lesson&#32;Plan.md)